Reinventing the Recreation.gov Customer Experience

 The Approach

 Using modern e-commerce technologies, our Booz Allen team of software engineers, cloud architects, customer experience specialists, and other experts led the accelerated reinvention of the legacy Recreation.gov site.
 We implemented DevSecOps practices and a microservice model to enable continuous delivery and a cycle of improvement that rapidly responds to user feedback and changing market conditions.
 We brought an advanced approach to agile software development while keeping it flexible, scalable, and secure.
 The platform is deployed to Amazon Web Services (AWS) to achieve substantial redundancy and resiliency.
-Since release, the system has maintained more than a 99.985-percent uptime.
+Since release, the system has maintained more than 99.995% uptime.

 BY THE NUMBERS